 In addition to the main dashboard, we added the Graphs tab to the user panel, where we set up the temperature and humidity data display on the charts.

-As we said above, the Historical Dashboards bridge, which is based on the Grafana web application, is used to monitor the historical values of the sensors.
+As we said above, the Historical Dashboards bridge, which is based on the Grafana web application, is used for IoT device monitoring and control.

 If we talk about automation scenarios, then in the framework of this experiment, we used the notification setting for triggering motion and magnetic sensors.